zacklow28/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a patient

+1. Prerequisite: Ensure no patient with the same email exists.

+   1. Test case: `add n/John Doe g/m h/1.75 w/70 no/91234567 e/john@example.com a/Block 123 d/low sodium m/2025-04-01 pr/low`
+      * Expected: New patient is added and listed.

+   2. Test case: `add` (with no parameters)
+      * Expected: Error indicating missing required fields.

+2. Prerequisite: Patient with e/john@example.com exists.

+   1. Test case: `add n/Alice Tan g/m h/1.75 w/70 no/91234567 e/john@example.com a/Block 123 d/low sodium m/2025-04-01 pr/low`
+      * Expected: Error due to duplicate email.

+### Editing a patient

+1. Prerequisite: At least one patient is listed.

+   1. Test case: `edit 1 no/98765432`
+      * Expected: Patient at index 1 has updated phone number.

+   2. Test case: `edit 1`
+      * Expected: Error due to no fields to edit.

+2. Prerequisite: List contains fewer than 999 patients.

+   1. Test case: `edit 999 e/abc@example.com`
+      * Expected: Error due to index being out of bounds.

+### Adding/Updating a Remark

+1. Prerequisite: At least one patient is listed.

+   1. Test case: `remark 1 r/Very cooperative`
+      * Expected: Remark is added to patient 1.

+   2. Test case: `remark 0 r/Test`
+      * Expected: Error due to invalid index.

+### Change Priority

+1. Prerequisite: At least 2 patient is listed.

+   1. Test case: `pr 2 high`
+      * Expected: Priority of patient 2 updated to high.

+   2. Test case: `pr 1 urgent`
+      * Expected: Error due to invalid priority.

+2. Prerequisite: Fewer than 10 patients.

+   1. Test case: `pr 10 high`
+      * Expected: Error due to invalid index.

+### Find by name

+1. Prerequisite: At least one patient with name containing "John" exists.

+   1. Test case: `find John`
+      * Expected: Patients with 'John' in their name are listed.

+   2. Test case: `find`
+      * Expected: Error due to missing keyword.

+2. Prerequisite: No patient with name containing "la".

+   1. Test case: `find zz`
+      * Expected: No matches found.

+### Filter patients

+1. Prerequisite: At least one female patient exists.

+   1. Test case: `filter g/f`
+      * Expected: Only female patients are shown.

+2. Prerequisite: There are only a few valid prefixes and values.

+   1. Test case: `filter x/test`
+      * Expected: Error due to invalid prefix.

+   2. Test case: `filter g/Male`
+      * Expected: Error due to invalid value.

+### Sort patients

+1. Prerequisite: Multiple patients with different names exist.

+   1. Test case: `sort name`
+      * Expected: Patient List is sorted alphabetically by name.

+   2. Test case: `sort priority`
+      * Expected: Patient List is sorted high to low priority and then alphabetically by name.

+2. Prerequisite: There are only a few valid values to sort.

+   1. Test case: `sort invalid`
+      * Expected: Error due to invalid sort field.

-### Deleting a person
+### Deleting a patient

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+1. Prerequisite: At least one patient in list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete 1`
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      * Expected: Patient at index 1 is deleted.

+2. Prerequisite: No patient with email fake@email.com.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete fake@email.com`.
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+      * Expected: Error due to no patient with that email.

+### Clear all patients

+1. Prerequisite: Multiple patients are listed.

+   1. Test case: `clear`
+      * Expected: App prompts confirmation before clearing data.

 ### Saving data